 The popular Normal Curve describes many real life examples, with neat math properties.
 With the Normal, we can make strong predictions about how data points occur in real processes.
-For example, see how the previous marble-drop compares to the Normal:

 If we know the parameters of a stable process: Average (Mean) and Standard Deviation (spread).
 Observations outside 3-sigma limits are unlikely.

 We can say, with some confidence, points outside the limits are due to special causes.
 Take Action!